heroui-inc/heroui-native/src/components/spinner/spinner.md

 ```

 - **Spinner**: Main container that controls loading state, size, and color.
 Renders a default animated indicator if no children provided.
-- **Spinner.Indicator**: Optional sub-component for customizing animation speed and icon appearance.
+- **Spinner.Indicator**: Optional sub-component for customizing animation configuration and icon appearance.
 Accepts custom children to replace the default icon.

 ## API Reference